What is a Windows VPS with Remote Desktop anyway?

 A Windows VPS is a virtual server running a Windows operating system, typically a server edition such as Windows Server 2022.
 You connect to this machine graphically via the Remote Desktop Protocol (RDP) and work as if you were sitting directly in front of it.

 The highlight: the VPS runs 24/7 in the data center, has a stable internet connection and can be reached via a fixed IP.
 Your local device, laptop, tablet, second PC, is just the window to the working environment, no longer its container.
-With a Windows VPS from us, the appropriate license is included directly in the plan and you don't have to worry about activation and license keys.

 Use case 1: Central workstation on the go